 By Danielle Griffin.
-Last Updated November 2nd 2023.
+Last Updated 15th December 2023.
 During the winter months, snow and ice on the road can cause a variety of hazards.
-Black ice is among the most dangerous.
+Black ice and poor visibility are among the most dangerous.
 If you have been hurt in a snow and ice car accident, this guide will walk you through the best way to claim compensation for your injuries.

 Accidents can happen on the UK’s road network in poor weather conditions and when the temperature dips below zero, accidents can be much worse with people suffering more severe injuries.
 Whilst claiming compensation cannot take back what happened to you, it can help you to get the financial help and support you need to get back to normality.